 Step Three: File Formation Documents

 Once you are ready to form your Delaware limited liability company, you will fill out the Certificate of Formation.
 You can either do this on your own or hire a Delaware LLC service.
-Some services, like ZenBusiness, even offer discounts on their service.
+Some services, like ZenBusiness, even offer free LLC formations (just pay your state fee).

 - Your chosen business name